Our history

 1570

 In 1570, Strasbourg saw the birth of the Christkindelsmärik, a market dedicated to the Baby Jesus.
-Under snow-covered roofs, the first artisans started a tradition that would last for centuries.
+Beneath the snow-covered rooftops, the first artisans began a tradition that would endure for centuries.

 -